Puppy Parent Info

 PARASITES/WORMS

 Your puppy tested negative, completely clear of parasites at the veterinarian before going home.
-We have a strict puppy deworming schedule to make sure there are no hidden dangers.
+We have a strict puppy deworming schedule, bio security at home, and veterinary grade sanitizer to keep things clean and safe to make sure there are no hidden dangers creeping into their delicate little digestive tracts.

 However, there are many parasites and infections that are harbored in the everyday environment that most people would never even know about.
 Most of these things wouldn’t cause any harm to a mature, healthy, vaccinated adult dog, but can wreak havoc on a young delicate puppy with immature immune system.
 Be aware that you can track in viruses, bacterial infections, and parasite eggs on your shoes and even into your house.